 Note 1: Regarding grading / assessment: each assignment includes a specification and an assessment rubric.
 Each rubric defines qualities of work that is: Excellent, Okay, and Not Adequate.
 These rubrics are provided to enable the instructor to grade subjective submissions with objective rigor.
 Students are encouraged to study the rubrics and ask any questions about meaning in any column prior to submitting assignments.

 Note 2: regarding grading of group assignments and the group project: All group members will receive the same grade on these assignments.
-However, students will also fill out an anonymous peer evaluation survey in Week 14 of the semester.
-Data from this survey may affect an individual student’s grade on group assignments and the group project if a pattern shows that the student is not carrying sufficient weight among peers.
+Students will be asked to complete peer evaluations on group assignments at multiple points in the semester.
+These evaluations are designed to ensure that all students are carrying sufficient weight in order to ensure the best possible learning experience for everyone in the class. .

+Note 3: In the unlikely event that we run out of time for a team to give their Final Group Presentation v3 orally in class students will be given the option to be graded on a video recording of their presentation.

 Grading Breakdown